What to do when typing hurts

 Logitech Trackman Marble Mouse

-Many trackballs are wide, making me lift my thumb and pinkie finger up towards my knuckles, and press downwards towards the desk with my thumb to click, when it would feel more natural to press inwards towards my palm.
+Many trackball mice are very wide, making me lift my thumb and pinkie finger up towards my knuckles, and press downwards towards the desk with my thumb to click.
+It would feel more natural to press inwards towards my palm, as you can with the Logitech Trackman.

 Of all the trackballs I’ve used, only the Trackman is truly easy on the thumb and lets my hand rest in a natural position — a surprisingly rare description for what should be a wonderful category of mouse.